How do your ratings work?

 To get all the way up to five stars, book has to be something that I am ready to evangelize about.
 Five stars means I think a book is a great example of the genre, that I will recomend it to people unprompted, and that I think it’s good for the world of literature.

 To get just one star, I need to more than just dislike a book.
 I have to dislike it, think it’s poorly done, and think it is, in some way, bad for the world.
 A poorly-written book that I think has harmful portrayals or false messages will get one star.

 If you’d like me to review a book, please reach out to me first at tinkitchenbooks at gmail dot com.
 If I’m interested and have free space, I’ll send you information for shipping or e-delivery.

-I will happily receive free ARCs or copies in exchange for an honest review, but I will not accept books or payment in exchange for a positive review in particular.
+I will happily receive ARCs or copies in exchange for an honest review, but I will not accept books or payment in exchange for a positive review in particular.
 All opinions are my own.

 The bulk of my reading is YA, but I also review adult novels and nonfiction often.
 I’m also making an effort to refamiliarize myself with middle grade, so I’m accepting MG fiction as well.
-In fiction, I’m most interested in non-romance-focused contemporary, light and speculative sci-fi, fantasy, and historical fiction.
+In fiction, I’m most interested in non-romance-led contemporary, light and speculative sci-fi, fantasy, and historical fiction.
 In nonfiction, I’m particularly interested in history, memoir, and humor.
 I do not review horror, erotica, non-English language, or instructional works.